Trigger/content warnings: N-word in original source.

 What does it mean to be an artist — especially a black artist?

 Does “success” mean the ability to consume luxury goods and services?

-Is the pursuit of wealth an objectively good thing for an individual?
+Is the pursuit of wealth an objectively good thing for the individual?
 For the community?

-Is art that celebrates consumerism on the same artistic level as art that has a more explicit message of community/social engagement?
+Is there a difference between art that celebrates consumerism and art that has a more explicit message of community or social engagement?

-In the song “Boss,” when Beyoncé says, “My great-great-grandchildren already rich, that’s a lot of brown children on your Forbes list,” is she actually making a political statement?
+In the song “Boss,” when Beyoncé says, “My great-great-grandchildren already rich, that’s a lot of brown children on your Forbes list,” is she making a political statement?

 Finally: SHOULD art have a higher message?

 The Caribbean poet and Nobel laureate Derek Walcott (1930-2017, above) grappled with similar issues in his book-length poem Omeros.
 In this section of the epic poem, he describes going to the Metropolitan Museum and seeing the painting The Gulf Stream by American artist Winslow Homer, which shows a black man in a foundering fishing boat in the Caribbean Sea.
 The Museum explains the painting’s subject as a “dramatic scene of imminent disaster.”